quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-25-is-the-magic-café-going-to-disappear.md

 ![The Magic Cafe](/assets/posts/is-the-magic-cafe-dying/magiccafe-month.png){: width="500" }

 **What month people post most often?** January.
-After a hectic time with familily or inlaws, spending time staring at yourself practice your classic pass seems to be the best way to relax.
+After a hectic time with family or inlaws, spending time staring at yourself practice your classic pass seems to be the best way to relax.

 # Conclusion

- Is The Magic Café declining?
+Is the popularity of The Magic Café declining?
 Yes.
 I don't know where exactly the magic community has moved to.
 But, in future work, I hope to contrast other communities' growth and decline rates to better understand the situation.
    For now, check out The Magic Café, see what is going on.
 Who knows, maybe it will see a successful resurgence soon.